lupyuen/lupyuen.github.io/src/rust7.md

 Resulting in the [__EBADF Error__](https://man.freebsd.org/cgi/man.cgi?errno(2)). _ioctl()_ failed because _/dev/userleds_ is already closed!

 __Lesson Learnt:__ Be careful with Owned File Descriptors.
-They are super helpful for auto-closing our files.
+They're super helpful for Auto-Closing our files.
 But might have strange consequences.

 Rustix is another popular POSIX Wrapper.
 We take a peek...